algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 ### Game initialization

 The first thing that has to be done is to set up the graphic mode.
-In our case, the graphic mode used will be a VGA mode, with a screen resolution of 640 by 480 pixels and 16 colors available, video mode 12h.
+In our case, the graphic mode used will be a VGA mode, with a screen resolution of 640 by 480 pixels and 16 colours available, video mode 12h.
-For the audio, we will use the melody and notes of the original music, already generated in the code.
 The high score will be set back to 0.
 The player starts with 3 lives and 0 points at level 1.
-The placement of the pellets, Pac-Man and the ghosts as well are their starting directions are as follow.
+The placement of pellets, Pac-Man and ghosts as well are their starting directions are as follow.

 ![filled maze](../pictures/FilledPac-Maze.png)

 There are 240 small pellet, as well as 4 big ones.
 The player has to wait for the intro music to stop in order for him to be able to move.
+The screen with the maze will be put in memory, allowing it to have to display it once, preventing further calculations

 ### Game loop